luckyz/gpt3-python/README.md

 You must create an account in [OpenAI website](https://openai.com/api/)

-Following, open a terminal inside this project folder and type following command to crate a ```.env``` file:
+Following, open a terminal inside this project folder and type following command to create a ```.env``` file:

 ```bash
 echo <YOUR_OPENAI_SECRET_KEY> > .env